Florence University of the Arts

 There is no fee for the Italian visa, however students will be required to go to the Italian Consulate in New York City to obtain one.
 The Stony Brook University study abroad advisor will provide more information about this process upon acceptance.

 $1,400-$1,800 Flight information will be released by the advisor upon acceptance to the program.
-It is required purchase the group flight.
+Students are encouraged to purchase one of the flights that are recommended upon acceptance.

 Costs are estimates for planning purposes of the student and are subject to change at any point.